venugoapalreddy/biztalk-docs/biztalk/core/common-errors.md

 ## You receive error event ID 324 when parsing dates

 ### Problem
- When you use the Database **Value Extractor** functoid in a map to extract a date field, your document may fail validation against the outbound document definition. [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] may log a validation error similar to the following in the event log:
+ When you use the Database <strong>Value Extractor</strong> functoid in a map to extract a date field, your document may fail validation against the outbound document definition. [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] may log a validation error similar to the following in the event log:

  Event Source: BizTalk Server